awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.Other.md

 Because of this, there must be at least three times as much free disk space available to load the data compared to loading with binary logging disabled\.
 For example, 10 GiB of data loaded as a single transaction consumes at least 30 GiB disk space during the load\.
 It consumes 10 GiB for the table \+ 10 GiB for the binary log cache \+ 10 GiB for the binary log itself\.
 The cache file remains on disk until the session that created it terminates or the session fills its binary log cache again during another transaction\.
 The binary log must remain on disk until backed up, so it might be some time before the extra 20 GiB is freed\.

 If the data was loaded using LOAD DATA LOCAL INFILE, yet another copy of the data is created if the database has to be recovered from a backup made before the load\.
 During recovery, MySQL extracts the data from the binary log into a flat file\.
-MySQL then executes LOAD DATA LOCAL INFILE, just as in the original transaction\.
+MySQL then runs LOAD DATA LOCAL INFILE, just as in the original transaction\.
 However, this time the input file is local to the database server\.
 Continuing with the example preceding, recovery fails unless there is at least 40 GiB free disk space available\.

 #### Disable Binary Logging<a name="MySQL.Procedural.Importing.AnySource.Advanced.Disable"></a>